Options investors see good times rolling for Facebook

 The company's 30-day implied volatility, a measure of the risk of big moves in a stock, was at 40.53 percent on Thursday, in the 31st percentile of its 52-week range, Livevol data showed.
 That implies low expectations for wild gyrations next week, and any deviation from that could hit shares hard.

-With people increasingly accessing the Internet from smartphones and tablets, companies such as Facebook, Google Inc (GOOGL.O) and Twitter Inc (TWTR.N) have been looking for ways to generate more revenue from mobile devices.
+With people increasingly accessing the Internet from smartphones and tablets, companies such as Facebook, Google Inc and Twitter Inc have been looking for ways to generate more revenue from mobile devices.

 "We think Facebook had a solid quarter and all of our checks appear to be positive," Sebastian said.